BMSCE-IEEE-Computer-Society/CodeStorm-2021/README.md

 # CodeStorm 2021 Write-up

-CodeStorm was a competition that was a mix of of codeathon and a CTF.
+CodeStorm was a competition that mixed a code-a-thon and a CTF.